cj-mills/christianjmills/_posts/2021-7-30-Barracuda-PoseNet-Tutorial-V2-7.md

 public int minConfidence = 70;
 ```

 ### Add Private Variables

+Lastly we will declare a `PoseSkeleton` array to store the pose skeletons.

 ```c#
 // Array of pose skeletons
 private PoseSkeleton[] skeletons;
 ```

 ### Create `InitializeSkeletons` Method

+We will create a new method called `InitializeSkeletons` to populate the `skeletons` array.
+When the performing single pose estimation, the max number of poses will be set to `1`.
+This method will be called in the `Start` method as well as any time the `maxPoses` value gets updated.

 ```c#
 /// <summary>